 To perform a tax review, the first step is to determine why the review is being performed.
-If a tax review is completed to ensure that, although your year has not changed, you were unhappy with last year’s outcome, then an analysis of withholdings throughout the year is necessary.
-However, if a tax review is needed due to a change between years, then a more detailed review can be performed in a specific situation.
+If a tax review is needed because you were unhappy with last year’s outcome and your current year has not changed, then an analysis of withholdings throughout the year is necessary.
+If a tax review is needed due to a change during the year, then a more detailed review can be performed in a specific situation.

 As a starting point, the following documents are used to perform a tax review:

 - The prior year’s tax return – This provides guidance on where to start the review

 - The most recent Year to Date (YTD) income statements:

 - If you are a salaried worker, this would mean a YTD pay stub for all jobs worked during the year